trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     required to prevent starvation and deadlocks.

-    This value must be smaller than ``node-scheduler.max-splits-per-node``, will usually be increased for the same reasons, and has similar drawbacks if set too high.
+    This value must be smaller than ``node-scheduler.max-splits-per-node``, is usually increased for the same reasons, and has similar drawbacks if set too high.

 ``node-scheduler.min-candidates``